 In TypeIt4Me a snippet set is a file containing a list of abbreviations and their corresponding snippets.
 In the Mac Finder these appear as files with the extension ".typeit4me".
-They're stored in a Sets folder in TypeIt4Me's Application Support folder within your User Library, or in iCloud.
+They're stored in a Sets folder in TypeIt4Me's Application Support folder within your User Library.